KumkumM19/COPD-PRED/README.md

 This is a full-stack web application project consisting of a backend server and a frontend client.
 The project appears to be using technologies such as Python for the backend, JavaScript (React.js) for the frontend, and potentially a machine learning component for prediction tasks.

+> 🧠 **Note:** This was a **group project** involving 4 members.
+> I was solely responsible for designing and implementing the **machine learning models** that power the prediction functionality.
+The frontend and backend web infrastructure were developed by the other team members.

+---

 ## Repository Structure

 - `backend/`: Contains the server-side code and related files.